 Last week we covered the first half of the necessary preparations to pitch your board games at Essen Spiel.
 This week we’ll cover the rest.
 Keep reading and you’ll be ready in no time!

-Shellsheets are essential.
-You don’t know what you’re going to find when you show up to a publisher meeting.
-There might not be enough time to set up a game or show the components – I had a couple meetings where there wasn’t even a table!
+An essential part of the process.
+You don’t know what you’re going to find when you show up to a publisher meeting so there might not be enough time to set up a game or show the components – I had a couple meetings where there wasn’t even a table!

 With a good sellsheet you won’t need anything else.